wadspen/academic-site/content/authors/admin/_index.md

 ---

 I am a fourth year PhD student studying under
 [Dr. Jarad Niemi](https://www.jarad.me/).
-I chose to study Statistics in 2017 on a whim and have yet to look back.
-Five years later, I'm evermore amazed at the power of Statistics and the brilliance of great statisticians.
+As an undergraduate at BYU, I chose to study statistics on a whim and have yet to look back.
+Five years later, I'm evermore amazed at the powerful insights made from data and the brilliance of great statisticians.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.